SchulzLab/STARE/docs/Troubleshooting.rst

 Gene annotation and gene IDs
 ******************
 STARE relies heavily on the gtf-file you provide.
 It will consider all entries where the 3rd column (1-based) equals 'gene' when using -i 5_tss, or 'transcript' when using -i all_tss.
 Within those entries it will take the string that follows 'gene_id' in the last column as identifier.
-The ABC-scoring step also retrieves the string after 'gene_name'.
+The ABC-scoring step also retrieves the string after 'gene_name', if there is one.
 Make sure that the format is consistent, and that gene IDs in other files are present in your gtf-file.
 For example, if you give a list of genes with the -u flag in the style of 'ENSG00000223972', but your gtf-file has 'ENSG00000223972.4', you won't get any results.

 The *chr* prefix
 ******************